YungDurum/Plantinvaders/README.md

 The design choice for separating the code in this matter is to create code that is more readable, and the database saves the most essential data for when something goes wrong and the app needs to restart.

 #### app.py ####
 Here it is determined to not cache data on the clientside.
-This is done because some information changes realtime and its is not favoured the conflicts with the data on the clientside.
+This is done because some information changes realtime and its is not favoured to have conflicts with the data on the clientside.

-The app routes are for all the pages.
 There is also a decorator called @plants_required some functions and therefor pages are not accesible if there is no plant registered.

 ##### Multithreading #####
 After initializing the app and having created a name for a plant the function (from helpers.py, update_db) is being activated.
 Causing the moisture.db database being updated every 10 minutes with the current waterlevel.
 This function also checks if the waterlevel has crossed a threshold or not, if true this activates the mailing list.
 Sending people on the list an email suggesting if plant needs te be watered or not.
 Since this function is running all the time on the background and to prevent the application from stopping, a multithread function is being used.

 #### Helper.py ####
 The helpers file setsup the app and configures the app.